 (Eve) WAS THE ORIGINAL CAUSE OF ALL EVIL, WHOSE DISGRACE HAS COME DOWN TO ALL WOMEN.

-The churches promotion of such a view places emphasis on the twin association of Eve and the Devil, which could only add hellfire to the antagonism.
+The churches promotion of such a view placed emphasis on the twin association of Eve and the Devil, which could only add hellfire to the antagonism.
 This is where the not-so-charming imagery creeps in, evidenced with images of Eve cropping up all over the show as a woman, lured by the serpent, who shares a matching face.
 Stay with me.
 The Fall, Adam and Eve Tempted by the Snake by Hugo Van der Goes, c.
 1470, Temptation of Adam and Eve by Masolino, c.
 1425, and detail from Temptation, Fall, and Expulsion by the Limburg Brothers, 1411 – 16 CE, all put this trope to work: Eve stands naked (typical Eve) by the tree of good and evil.
-Her presentation is lascivious, you need only think of how bare breasts (on anyone other than the breast feeding Virgin Mary) were considered to be the mark of a prostitute; throw in the shameful biblical associations of nudity and its a party-come-witch-hunt!
+Her presentation is lascivious, you need only think of how bare breasts (on anyone other than the breast feeding Virgin Mary) were considered to be the mark of a prostitute; throw in the shameful biblical associations of nudity and it’s a party-come-witch-hunt!
 Insult to injury came from The Vulgate (a bit of light Medieval reading) where a sassy St. Jerome uttered the word ‘seducta’ – calling out Eve for her sexuality and, how she used it to ruin Adam.

 St. Bernard, Textes choisis et présentés par Étienne Gilson (Paris, 1949).